svin24/svin24.github.io/content/blog/Status-update-January-2022.md

 on these functions we have added libsodium-style high-level cryptographic utilities for AEAD and key derivation, with stream encryption, message signing and verification, and key exchange coming soon.
-We have also laid out the priorities for future crypto work towards supporting TLS, and in the on the way we expect to have ed25519/x25519 and Diffie-Hellman added soon.
+We have also laid out the priorities for future crypto work towards supporting TLS, and on the way we expect to have ed25519/x25519 and Diffie-Hellman added soon.
 Perhaps enough to implement an SSH client?

-I also implemented an efficient path manipulation module for the standard library (something I would really have liked to have in C!), progress continues on date/time support.
+I also implemented an efficient path manipulation module for the standard library (something I would really have liked to have in C!), and progress continues on date/time support.
 We also have a new MIME module (just for Media Types, not all of MIME) and I expect a patch implementing net::uri to arrive in my inbox soon.
 I also finished up cmsg support (for sendmsg and recvmsg), which is necessary for the Wayland implementation I'm working on (and was a major pain in the ass).
-I helped another collaborator who is developing a RISC-V kernel in our language as well, implementing a serial driver for the SiFive UART, plus improving the device tree loader and UEFI support.
+I spent some time working with another collaborator, who is developing a RISC-V kernel in our language, implementing a serial driver for the SiFive UART, plus improving the device tree loader and UEFI support.

 One of the standard library contributors also wrote a side-project to implement [Ray Tracing in One Weekend] in our language: